 The reason for writing this post is that the death of Florian Schneider was announced today.
 Sadly, we’re living at a time when many of my musical heroes are being taken from us, but I enjoyed listening to this album while walking the dog this evening, albeit with sorrow in my heart.

-Note: My personal favourite Kraftwerk album is Autobahn, with a magnificent title track of nearly 23 minutes.
+Note: My personal favourite Kraftwerk album is Autobahn, one of my influential albums, with a magnificent title track of nearly 23 minutes.

 A change from nature photos today.
 Freddy decided he wanted to stay at home with Naomi, so off I went for a walk with Matilda and Pollyanna.
 Even though there’s a coronavirus pandemic lockdown, we had a great time.
 Much needed exercise and natural therapy.